-The dual mass flywheel is yet one more car part that has went through the inevitable”evolution” process.
+The dual mass flywheel is yet one more car part that has gone through the inevitable”evolution” process.

-The tendency of the auto industry to build evermore powerful engines lead to the problem of transferring that power from the engine to the transmission.
+The tendency of the auto industry to build evermore powerful engines leads to the problem of transferring that power from the engine to the transmission.

 The dual mass flywheel is born out of that idea.

 At the end of this article, you have a video on the dual mass flywheel topic, mainly about the symptoms and the cost of replacement.

 You can also watch it on our YouTube channel.

 Its main task is to compensate for high torque output between the engine and the transmission while saving precious space and material.

 So, for a bigger, more powerful engine you can use a smaller flywheel, clutch system, and gearbox.
 This is due to a different construction of the flywheel; it has a system of springs and dampeners inside the flywheel, as opposed to the classical one which is made out of one solid piece.